SuhanaSarangi/book-buddy/README.md

 **My Personal Knowledge Journey**

-Rabbit Hole is a personal knowledge management application that lets you upload books, read them in-app, and chat with an AI assistant that draws answers from your private library and the web.
+Rabbit Hole is a personal knowledge hub where you can upload books, read seamlessly, and chat with an AI that answers questions and clears all your doubts using your library and the web: crafted with care by a mother-daughter duo :)

 **Live App**: [gorabbithole.lovable.app](https://gorabbithole.lovable.app)